rappetteluca/Imperative-Interpretator-with-a-Functional-Language/README.md

-#  Imperative Interpretator with a Functional-Language
+#  Imperative Interpreter with a Functional-Language
 ## CS421

 ## Author(s):